List of Superman & Lois characters: Candice Pergande

-Candice Pergande (portrayed by Samantha Di Francesco) is Jonathan's latest girlfriend and the daughter of Emmit Pergande.
+Candice Pergande (portrayed by Samantha Di Francesco) is Jonathan's latest girlfriend and the daughter of Emmitt Pergande.
 He later found out that he sold a special crystal that gave Timmy Ryan enhanced strength.
 Jonathan confronted her about and she stated that she needed to make money to keep herself and her father off the streets.
 Rather than break up with her, Jonathan asks for one of the crystals.
-When he tries to get rid of the X-Kryptonite at the time when the Sheriff Department arrives, he had to take the blame to protect Candice when one of the dogs detected it.
+When he tries to get rid of the X-Kryptonite, Jonathan had to take the blame to protect Candice when one of the dogs detected it.
 When Jonathan and Candice were threatened by rival X-Kryptonite distributor Mickey Jeroux, they are saved by Jordan.
 With some persuasion from Sam Lane following a warehouse fire that contained X-Kryptonite, Jonathan brings Candice over who comes clean with her involvement with the X-Kryptonite, her connection with Mickey Jeroux, and her father's financial problems.
 Sam agreed to Jonathan's suggestion to keep her anonymous to the press.

 In season three, Candice gets into an argument with Jonathan about her father supposedly stealing his car.
 She would later apologize for what she said to Jon after finding the watch that was meant for Lois Lane in her father's stuff and confirming that Jonathan was right about her dad stealing his truck.
-While also having taken a job as a waitress at the diner Victoria May's, Candice witnesses her father being intimidated by Clark and learned what Emmit did to Jonathan.
-Clark and Lois later allow Candice to bunk with them until further notice with Emmit having left Smallville.
+While also having taken a job as a waitress at the diner Victoria May's, Candice witnesses her father being intimidated by Clark and learned what Emmitt did to Jonathan.
+Clark and Lois later allow Candice to temporarily stay with them after Emmitt leaves Smallville.
 She would later move in with an aunt in one of the neighboring towns.

 In season four, her relationship with Jonathan briefly becomes strained when he tries to keep his secret of having developed Kryptonian powers by covering it as investigating a puppy adoption conspiracy with Lois, but Jordan tells Candice the truth and she and Jonathan reconcile.
 Though Candice breaks up with Jonathan after Clark reveals that he is Superman, Jonathan manages to talk her out of it.
-One year later following Lex Luthor's defeat, Candice was present at the wedding of Mayor Lana Lang and John Henry Irons.
+One year later following Lex Luthor's defeat, Candice attended the wedding of Lana Lang and John Henry Irons.